-INDEPENDENT REPORTING ACCOUNTANTS' ASSURANCE REPORT ON REGULARITY TO HOLY CROSS CATHOLIC PRIMARY ACADEMY AND THE EDUCATION AND SKILLS FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO HOLY CROSS CATHOLIC PRIMARY ACADEMY AND THE EDUCATION & SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 25 October 2017 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2016 to 2017, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Holy Cross Catholic Primary Academy during the year 1 September 2016 to 31 August 2017 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 3 September 2018 and further to the requirements of the Education & Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2018 to 2019, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Holy Cross Catholic Primary Academy during the year 1 September 2018 to 31 August 2019 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

 This Report is made solely to Holy Cross Catholic Primary Academy and the ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to Holy Cross Catholic Primary Academy and the ESFA those matters we are required to state in a Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Holy Cross Catholic Primary Academy and the ESFA, for our work, for this Report, or for the conclusion we have formed.
+Our work has been undertaken so that we might state to Holy Cross Catholic Primary Academy and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Holy Cross Catholic Primary Academy and ESFA, for our work, for this Report, or for the conclusion we have formed.